SOLVED! Roomba Error 19 issue [5 possible Fixes]

 Check the battery

-Checking and reinstalling the battery is the simplest and easiest way to solve this error.
-Roomba can throw you this error if its battery is not charged correctly or the battery is not installed properly.
+Resetting the battery is the simplest and easiest way to solve this error.

 • Remove all the screws, including the one on the spinning brush, and loosen them all.